easy-develop/properties/1.0.0/examples.md

-# Demo Examples
+# Examples
 Below given examples are for demonstrating how the [properties](https://github.com/easy-develop/properties) library can be used in various scenarios.
-Each of the examples will show these:
+Each of the examples will have these:

  1. `enum` class
  2. Configuration property file